-LRHA will conduct a reexamination of family income and composition at least annually, except for Error!
-Reference source not found., at LRHA's discretion.
+LRHA will conduct a reexamination of family income and composition at least annually.
 This includes gathering and verifying current information about family composition, income, and expenses.
 Based on this updated information, the family's income and rent will be recalculated.